 Is Vijay Tamil Nadu’s unsung hero?

-Last week, actors-politicians Kamal Haasan and Rajinikanth visited those injured in the police firing that took 13 lives in the anti-Sterlite issue.
+In June, actors-politicians Kamal Haasan and Rajinikanth visited those injured in the police firing that took 13 lives in the anti-Sterlite issue.
 Another actor to have visited the Sterlite affected area is actor Vijay.
 Fondly known as Thalapathy, Vijay visited the families of those who were killed in the anti-Sterlite protests.
 The actor spoke to the family members on the wee hours of Wednesday.
 It is reported that Vijay arrived in two-wheeler without a camera crew or media team.
 The images of him visiting the families were captured by residents, which then began circulating.
 It is also reported that Vijay donated some money to the families.

 — PuthiyathalaimuraiTV (@PTTVOnlineNews) June 6, 2018